lrfinotti/five-qubit-quatum-code/five-qubit-code.md

 circ.draw("mpl")
 ```

+Let's save the state:

 ```{code-cell} ipython3
 logical_1 = Statevector(circ)
 ```

-Let's check that the coefficients are what we expect.
-They should all be real:
+Again, we check that the coefficients are all real:

 ```{code-cell} ipython3
 for x in logical_1.data: